mjdorma/yara-ctypes/docs/source/howto/build.rst

+.. _howto-build:

 Building libyara-1.6 for yara-ctypes
 ====================================

-The intention of this guide is to capture some of the steps taken to make a clean checkout of tags/yara-1.6/ build and work for yara-ctypes.
+This guide captures some of the steps taken to make a clean checkout of tags/yara-1.6/ build and work for yara-ctypes.

 Patch a clean checkout of yara-1.6